Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Spread & Total Prediction for Butler vs. Georgetown

-Butler has put together a 7-3-0 record against the spread this season, while Georgetown is 4-6-0.
-A total of five out of the Bulldogs' games this season have gone over the point total, and six of the Hoyas' games have gone over.
-The teams combine to score 161.3 points per game, 10.8 more points than this matchup's total.
+Butler is 7-3-0 against the spread this season compared to Georgetown's 4-6-0 ATS record.
+A total of five out of the Bulldogs' games this season have hit the over, and six of the Hoyas' games have gone over.
+The two teams score an average of 161.3 points per game, 12.8 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM